 Construction Dispute Law in Montana

-Owners of real estate in Whitefish, Montana commonly contract with other parties ("contractors") for construction on the property they own.
+Owners of real estate in Hamilton, Montana often contract with other parties ("contractors") for construction on the property they own.
 Such projects are likely to suffer at least a few minor setbacks, and any project also carries the risk of major setbacks, delays, or unexpected costs.

-Normally, contractors and landowners can resolve minor disputes amongst themselves, without having to resort to litigation.
-Commonly, construction contracts contain built-in remedies for mistakes and delays that can be easily corrected, such as payments to the owner for every day the project is delayed.
+Usually, contractors and landowners can resolve minor disputes amongst themselves, without having to resort to litigation.
+Often, construction contracts contain built-in remedies for mistakes and delays that can be easily corrected, such as payments to the owner for every day the project is delayed.

-And even if disputes can't be resolved so easily, the courts still don't necessarily have to get immersed.
+And even if disputes can't be resolved so easily, the courts still don't necessarily have to get involved.
 For example, a construction contract may require mediation before any further action is taken.
 Mediation is a process by which a third party tries to guide the parties to the dispute to a settlement.
 The mediator cannot, however, render any binding decision.
-Another option is arbitration.
-This is where the parties go to a private arbitration service, which can render a binding judgment (typically enforceable through contract law, as the parties agree in advance to abide by the arbitrator's decision).
-Arbitration has advantages over litigation, as the parties can have a say in choosing the arbitrator (allowing them to have their case arbitrated by an expert on construction disputes, for example).
+Another avenue is arbitration.
+This is where the parties go to a private arbitration service, which can render a binding judgment (generally enforceable through contract law, as the parties agree in advance to abide by the arbitrator's decision).
+Arbitration has benefits over litigation, as the parties can have a say in choosing the arbitrator (allowing them to have their case arbitrated by an expert on construction disputes, for example).

-Examples of Construction Disputes That Might Lead to Litigation in Whitefish, Montana
+Examples of Construction Disputes That Might Lead to Litigation in Hamilton, Montana